 And then he turned us loose!
 He said we would need at least 50 blooms for a full lei, but that we should simply pick until we stop having fun!
 We had quite a lot more than 50 when we finished, but Dick said they have more than they could possibly pick, so we could keep what we didn’t use in our leis.
 If we put them in a bowl of water to float, they will stay open and the frangrance will stay for days!

 More here: Your Ultimate Molokai Travel Planning Guide

 And then we got to make our leis!
 Dick had already set up a table and chairs for us under a shady tree and put out the materials for us!

 First up: The thread goes on this huge needle with a hook on the end instead of an eye.
 It seems like that should make things easy… but I had a little trouble keeping my thread on!

 Next: Thread them together!
 I had a yellow-pink-yellow-pink pattern happening, but we got to talking and I got a little off!
 But the most important part was that we had so much fun, and I would go back and do it all over again.
 It was such a wonderful experience!

 We were very proud of our leis!
 What a fun thing to do for our anniversary!

 Read next: The Ultimate Travel Couple Bucket List

 Are you ready to make your own lei?
 It was such a special anniversary experience for us!
 Want more?
-Check out my Pacific Islands Page!
+Check out my Hawaiian Islands Page!

 Love this post?
 Pin it for later!